 - If the agency determines that the action will not have significant environmental impacts, the agency will issue a Finding of No Significant Impact ("FONSI").
-A FONSI is a document that presents the reasons why the agency has concluded that there are no significant environmental impacts projected to occur upon implementation of the action; - If the EA determines that the environmental impacts of a proposed Federal action will be significant, an Environmental Impact Statement is prepared."
+A FONSI is a document that presents the reasons why the agency has concluded that there are no significant environmental impacts projected to each - significant environmental impacts projected to occur upon implementation of the action; - If the EA determines that the environmental impacts of a proposed Federal action will be significant, an Environmental Impact Statement is prepared."